coveo/source.coveo.com/_posts/2016-02-04-typescript-injection-decorator.md

 test();
 {% endhighlight %}

-It works, but it's far from magic.
+It works and it's far from magic.
 We must cast the registered value in `User` because `getRegistered` returns an object of type `any`.

-###Enters the decorators
+###Enters the decorator
 First, let's look at the simpler injector:
 {% highlight javascript %}
 function injectProperty(...keys: string[]) {